 Ever since we started gardening, Brian and I have used a variety of methods to preserve our excess produce (when we were fortunate enough to have any).
 Winter squash, of course, are easy to store; we just stash them downstairs in the cool confines of the laundry room until we want to use them.
-Freezing is the next easiest method, and a search our freezer on any given day is likely to turn up bags of rhubarb, containers of tomato sauce, and cubes of pesto that we've frozen in the ice-cube tray.
+Freezing is the next easiest method, and a search of our freezer on any given day is likely to turn up bags of rhubarb, containers of tomato sauce, and cubes of pesto that we've frozen in the ice-cube tray.
 Over the years, we've also experimented with packing fresh basil in salt or olive oil, drying cherry tomatoes in the oven, and making jars of ice box dill pickles that keep for several months in the fridge.

 Until recently, though, we'd never actually tackled the toughest of all home preservation methods: canning.
 For one thing, it's a much more involved process than any other method; a quick search on "how to can" just led me to this page from the National Center for Home Food Preservation, with literally dozens of different fact sheets on the various tools and techniques involved.
 There's a lot that can go wrong—and the consequences of a mistake can be deadly.